StanfordLegion/legion/compiler/doc/language.md

 }
 ```

-A pointer in Legion includes the region that the pointer points to as
+A pointer in Legion includes the region that the pointer points into
-part of its type.
+as part of its type.
 That is, `int@r` is a pointer that points to an
 `int` inside the region `r`.
 This property gives the compiler a handle
 on the *aliasing problem*.
 Suppose we know two regions are
 disjoint.
 Then we also know that any pointers into those two regions